 - Spouses’ Contributions: Courts often consider each spouse’s contributions to the acquisition, maintenance, or improvement of the property.
 A spouse who contributed more financially to the home purchase or maintained the property during the marriage may be entitled to a larger share of the real estate.

-- Spousal Support: Spousal support, or alimony, may also impact how real estate is divided.
+- Spousal Support: Spousal support, or alimony, may also affect how real estate is divided.
 If one spouse is entitled to receive spousal support, the courts may factor that into the division of property, including real estate.
 Sometimes, the spouse who must pay spousal support may need to sell the family home to cover those payments.

 The Role of Lawyers and Attorneys

-Legal representation is essential in any divorce, especially those involving complex assets like real estate.
+Legal representation is essential in any divorce, especially when complex assets like real estate are involved.
 A divorce attorney can help guide both spouses through the legal process, ensuring their rights are protected and that the property division is fair and equitable.
 Attorneys specializing in divorce cases will have the experience and knowledge necessary to navigate the complexities of property division, including real estate.
 It’s essential to seek information about the specific circumstances of your case, as each divorce is unique.
 A disclaimer should be noted that the advice you receive may vary depending on the specifics of the situation and local laws.
 Proper legal support ensures that each person’s rights are safeguarded and a fair resolution is reached.

 The Importance of a Divorce Attorney